York City War Memorial: Inception

 Nonetheless, objections were raised after the approval.
-The York Archaeological Society (YAS) and the Yorkshire Architectural and York Archaeological Society (YAYAS) felt that the scheme was not in keeping with the existing architecture in the area, particularly York's ancient city walls, and that it would obstruct views for pedestrians coming into the city from the railway station.
-Other members of the community, including a local councillor, were concerned that the city's memorial in its proposed location would be overshadowed by the railway company's, given that the NER had granted Lutyens a budget of £20,000—ten times that allocated by the city—for which he had proposed a 54 ft obelisk and large screen wall.
+The York Archaeological Society (YAS) and the Yorkshire Architectural and York Archaeological Society (YAYAS) felt the scheme was not aligned with the existing architecture in the area (particularly York's ancient city walls) and it would obstruct views for pedestrians coming into the city from the York railway station.
+Other members of the community, including a local councillor, were concerned the city's memorial in its proposed location would be overshadowed by the railway company's, as the NER had granted Lutyens a budget of £20,000—ten times that allocated by the city—for which he had proposed a 54 ft obelisk and large screen wall.
 Given the proximity to the city walls (Lutyens' initial proposal for the NER abutted the walls) both the city's scheme and the NER's required the consent of the Ancient Monuments Board (later English Heritage and then Historic England).
 Charles Reed Peers, the board's chief inspector of ancient monuments, attended a meeting at the NER's offices on 8 July 1922 to hear representations for and against both schemes.
-He requested Lutyens make modification to the NER's memorial, but approved the city's, noting that the proposed site was not part of the walls' rampart and had been created when Lendal Bridge was built in the mid 19th century.
+He requested Lutyens make modification to the NER's memorial, but approved the city's, noting the proposed site was not part of the walls' rampart and had been created when Lendal Bridge was built in the mid 19th century.

-Public opposition to the proposed site mounted, even after the Ancient Monuments Board's approval, and the YAYAS continued to apply pressure, calling another public meeting—which it scheduled for 3 May 1923—forcing the war memorial committee to reconsider.
-The committee revisited a site on Leeman Road, outside the city walls, which had originally been proposed in 1921.
-Lutyens sent his assistant Albert J Thomas (an architect in his own right) to examine the site on 8 August 1923 and all parties agreed to it.
+Public opposition to the proposed site mounted even after the Ancient Monuments Board's approval, and the YAYAS continued to apply pressure, calling another public meeting—which it scheduled for 3 May 1923—forcing the war memorial committee to reconsider.
+The committee revisited a site on Leeman Road outside the city walls, which had originally been proposed in 1921.
+Lutyens sent his assistant Albert J. Thomas (an architect in his own right) to examine the site on 8 August 1923 and all parties agreed to it.
 By coincidence, the site was owned by the NER, which donated it to the city in a mark of gratitude for the good relations between the company and the city, the NER having recently been amalgamated into the London and North Eastern Railway.
 Lutyens submitted a revised design to account for the new location—a War Cross and a Stone of Remembrance—which would have cost almost £2,500.
-The scheme was scaled back to just the cross and the council undertook to conduct the work using its own staff in order to keep within the £1,100 that had been raised by public subscription.
+The scheme was scaled back to just the cross and the council undertook to conduct the work using its own staff in order to meet the £1,100 budget raised by public subscription.